 Speech errors with the /s/ and /z/ sounds are very common in young children.
 If not corrected at an early age, they can continue into adulthood.

 These speech errors are often referred to as lisps.
 But did you know that there are actually four different types of lisps, each with distinct characteristics?
-This article will explain and help you identify each type of lisp, and also cover some helpful activities you can practice at home if you or someone you love is working to overcome their lisp.
+This article will explain and help you identify each type of lisp.
+We'll also cover some helpful activities you can practice at home if you or someone you love is working to overcome their lisp.

 Before diving into each type of lisp, let’s first cover some basics about correct /s/ and /z/ sound production.

 For the purposes of this article, we’re going to use the /s/ production most frequently when providing examples.
-This is because the same tongue placement that is used for /s/ production is also used for /z/ production.
-The only difference is that our vocal chords are used when we say the /s/ sound, whereas they’re not activated when we pronounce the /z/ sound.
+This is because the same tongue placement that's used for /s/ production is also used for /z/ production.
+The only difference is that our vocal cords are not used when we say the /s/ sound, whereas they are activated when we pronounce the /z/ sound.

-Now that we have reviewed some important factors about correct /s/ and /z/ sounds, let’s talk about all the different types of lisps.
-We’ll provide a quick overview of each alongside some helpful practices activities you can do at home.
+Now let’s talk about the different types of lisps.
+We’ll provide a quick overview of each, along with some helpful practice activities you can do at home.

 Since interdental lisps are caused by incorrect tongue placements, they’re easy to visualize.
 This can be helpful when working on strategies for correction.
 For example, when looking in a mirror, it’s often easy to see the tongue protruding between the two front teeth.
 If you or a loved one is trying to fix an interdental lisp, use this to your advantage and practice in front of a mirror!